mayur-tarwade/Indian-Startup-Funding-Analysis/readme.md

 ### Indian Startup Analysis Model

-The dataset you uploaded contains information about startup funding events in India.
+The dataset contains information about startup funding events in India.
 Here’s an explanation of its structure:
 ### Dataset Overview

 •	Total Rows: 2,846 (each row represents a unique funding event)